jordanbell2357/linux/colortest.md

 xwd -out xwd-8.xwd
 ```

 Click on terminal 1.
-This creates file xwd-8.xwd.
+This creates file xwd-8.xwd and the program xwd terminates successfully.
 Then use ImageMagick convert.

 ```bash
 convert xwd-8.xwd xwd-8.png